-With an estimated 1,000 chimpanzees housed in U.S. research facilities, the U.S. has the most chimpanzees in labs in the world.
-Very few of them are in active protocols, and the NIH retired the vast majority in 2013 (exceptions were made for those few still in active studies and 50 who are to be kept as a reserve for “future potential research").
+With more than 700 chimpanzees housed in U.S. research facilities, the U.S. has the most chimpanzees in labs in the world.
+Very few – if any – of them are in active protocols, and the NIH retired the vast majority in 2013 (exceptions were made for those few still in active studies and 50 who are to be kept as a reserve for “future potential research").

 Aren't some experiments humane, like teaching chimpanzees to read?

 Although it might appear that experiments not involving medical procedures are humane, they are more harmful than generally thought.
 When researchers study cognition, emotion, or behavior, chimpanzees’ natural living conditions may be severely disrupted.
 Examples include living alone in small cages, or having restricted or no social contact with other chimpanzees.
 In a lab, freedom is always limited.
 The barrenness of a laboratory alters their mental capacities, and leads to depression, trauma, or even psychotic behaviors.
 Seemingly less intrusive research still creates a life of loneliness, frustration, fear, and despair.

 Examples of purportedly "humane" research include "cross-fostering" studies in which chimpanzees are raised as part of a human family.
 These studies are among the cruelest because they result in a chimpanzee who cannot identify with his or her own species.
 Instead, they come to behave as a human.
 Due to their great strength, they typically end up isolated and confined, handicapped in their ability to interact with their own species, and prevented from interacting with the humans with whom they identify.
 Published in 2009, the paper "Developmental Context Effects on Bicultural Posttrauma Self Repair in Chimpanzees" further documents the psychological suffering experienced by chimpanzees used in "humane" research.